-Adult education:
+Adult education;

 Literacy;

 Workplace adult education and literacy activities;

 Family literacy activities;

 English language acquisition activities;

 Integrated English literacy and civics education;

-Workforce preparation activities; or
+Arkansas WIOA State Plan - PY2020-2023

 Integrated education and training that-

 - 1. Provides adult education and literacy activities, concurrently and contextually with both, workforce preparation activities, and workforce training for a specific occupation or occupational cluster, and - 2.
 Is for the purpose of educational and career advancement.